 Costa Rica washed Arabica SHB EP La Pastora Tarrazu

-Long-established within this region, the cooperative CoopeTarrazú was founded in 1960.
+Long established within this region, the cooperative CoopeTarrazú was founded in 1960.
 Before its foundation, there were no wet mills nearby where farmers could bring their coffee to, so coffee was mostly sold to middlemen.
-Farmers also had only little knowledge about coffee production, resulting in low yields from their hard work.
+Farmers also had little knowledge about coffee production, resulting in low yields from their hard work.
 Today, CoopeTarrazú is the biggest cooperative in the region with more than 5,000 members who deliver their coffee cherries to the communal wet mill.
 Part of their strategy is to increase productivity through various training programs and engineering farm visits.
 In addition to high-quality coffee production, the members are committed to the social development of the local communities as well as environmental protection through eco-friendly practices.
-Among their initiatives range recycling programs, the use of renewable energy and reduction of water consumption.
+Among their initiatives are recycling programs, the use of renewable energy, and the reduction of water consumption.

 Out of the tropical countries, Costa Rica is probably the most environmentally conscious one.
 More than 25% of the country's land is protected in national parks, while 5% of the global biodiversity can be found in this rather small country.
 Next to this impressive progress in conserving nature, Costa Rica has also established a reputation for stable economic growth.
 Costa Ricans call themselves "ticos" and strongly believe in the absence of a national military.
 No surprise, this progressive nation is said to be one of the happiest people on earth according to the Happy Planet Index.
 We believe this thoughtfulness can also be found in each cup of coffee from this Central American beauty.

 The first coffee production in Costa Rica dates back to the late 18th century.
 The government created major incentives to cultivate coffee by giving farmed land to the growers for free after five years of coffee cultivation.
 It turned coffee into the most important export good and was a substantial part of the country's economic rise.